apache/tvm/rust/tvm-rt/README.md

 One can use `register!` macro to expose a Rust closure with arguments which implement `TryFrom<ArgValue>` and return types which implement `Into<RetValue>`.
-Once registered with TVM these functions can be accessed via Python or C++, or any other language which implements the TVM packed function convention see `docs.tvm.ai` for more information.
+Once registered with TVM these functions can be accessed via Python or C++, or any other language which implements the TVM packed function convention see the offcial documentation for more information.

 ```rust
 use tvm_rt::{ArgValue, RetValue};